city

 Updated on

-Parents seldom factor in all the many hidden costs of DIY lice treatment.
-There are times when professional lice treatment saves not just time and stress, but also money.
+Parents seldom factor in all the many hidden costs of an average DIY lice treatment when considering how much professional lice treatment costs in comparison.
+There are times when professional lice treatment for your family saves not just time and stress, but also money.

-When treating yourself for lice, you'll likely spend a good amount of time gathering supplies.
-The minimum supplies required include:
+When treating yourself and your family to hair lice, you'll likely spend a good amount of time gathering supplies so include those in your total costs.

 Let's start with the things you're likely already spending money on: